turah0393/droidrescue/README.md

 # droidrescue
-Universal MediaTek flashing and unbricking tololkit for all major smartphone brands# MTK Flash Universal
+Universal MediaTek flashing and unbricking tololkit for all major smartphone brands

 A collection of tools, scripts, and resources to flash, unbrick, or bypass authentication on MediaTek-based smartphones from various brands (Infinix, Realme, Xiaomi, Oppo, Vivo, Tecno, and more).